Shalyne-K/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Function that adds two integers
+Function that prints all natural no.s from n to 98